 Digital twins, or digital replicas of something that actually exists in the physical world, have become quite a buzzworthy topic in the AEC industry for the last several years.
 And for a good reason.
 New technology and innovations are rapidly opening up new opportunities for teams to embrace digital transformation and leverage digital twins in a project’s lifecycle.

 To help understand the impact of such innovations, we caught up with Brendan Dillon, the Digital Facilities and Infrastructure Program Manager at Denver International Airport.
 As someone who has embraced digital twin technology, he has witnessed first-hand its impact on a firm’s overall operations.

-Brendan is participating in an upcoming webinar hosted by the Construction Owners Association of America (COAA) on May 13, titled “Delivering the Value of BIM to Owners with the Digital Twin Revolution.”
+Brendan recently participated in a webinar hosted by the Construction Owners Association of America (COAA), titled “Delivering the Value of BIM to Owners with the Digital Twin Revolution.”

 As a bit of a kickoff to this upcoming webinar, we took some time to chat with Brendan about how he got started in the industry, his use of digital twins at Denver International Airport, and more.
 Here’s a look at what all he had to say:

 Can you first share a little more background on your career in the industry?